sparktsang/sparktsang.github.io/_posts/insurance.md

 I had entered what they called a utopia for entrepreneurs.
 I left knowing it was just a more sophisticated, more self-congratulatory prison than the ones I had refused to enter.
 My first revolution had failed.
 I had tried to change the system from within, only to realize that the system's very architecture was designed to neutralize reformers.
 The only way to win was not to fix the game, but to create a new one.

 The termination letter wasn't a mark of failure; it was a certificate of liberation.
+The system’s logic had won, precisely because it had none.
 I had lost a job, but I had regained my soul.
 I walked out of that office not as a defeated salesman, but as a revolutionary who finally knew his enemy.

+If civilization had once collapsed from a lack of trust, this was its necromancy — a world that had learned to fake it perfectly.